 |Ironman Gravity Tables||$499.00||180||The Gravity 4000 is composed of a durable tubular steel frame using a scratch resistant powder coated finish.
 It's got Memory Foam vinyl -skid floor stabilizers to prevent any movement during three adjustments and inversion for different starting inversion angles.||4.7|

 |Health Mark Pro Max Inversion Table||$799.99||120||It's built to help handle blood circulation problems out by letting you sit up in a face-up manner while inverted to relieve compression fatigue felt by the neck and shoulder region.||4.1|

-As I mentioned before, there are many advantages of using an inversion table, not only for your back.
+As I mentioned before, there are many advantages of using an inversion table, not only for your back, a very common question is if do inversion tables work and the answer is a big YES.
 Back pain is the most commonly treated condition, but it doesn’t mean it hasn’t any other benefits.
 Here are a few of them.

 Do you know how does a hernia appear?
 Between every vertebra in your spine, there is a flexible disk that prevents them from rubbing together.
 They also act as shock absorbers.
 Everything that you do, expect for laying down, puts pressure on those disks, and that is how pain appears.
 If there is too much pressure, eventually one of those disks will rupture.
 Gravity has a lot to do with it, but an inversion table acts as a reverse-gravity.
 You don’t even have to incline the table too much; 25º – 30º is enough to feel the benefits of the therapy.
 The spaces between your vertebrae will open up, and the nerves will have room to calm down.
 And that is how pain is avoided.
 Using an inversion table will spare you from going under the knife and will save you from years of recovery time.